Amazon ECS Capacity Providers for EC2 instances

 MaxSize: !Ref MaxSize

-NewInstancesProtectedFromScaleIn: true
+NewInstancesProtectedFromScaleIn: false

 # The config for each instance that is added to the cluster